Sinus Surgery Melbourne

 Sinus surgery refers to a medical procedure performed to address issues affecting the sinuses, which are air-filled spaces in the skull connected to the nasal passages.
 The purpose of sinus surgery is to treat chronic sinusitis, nasal polyps, or other conditions that cause persistent inflammation, blockage, or infection in the sinuses.

-Dr Stephen Kleid is an experienced Ear, Nose, and Throat ENT Specialist (Otolaryngologist) based in Melbourne who performs Sinus Surgery.
-He specializes in assisting patients with sino-nasal difficulties, bringing relief and improved well-being to those he serves.
-With over 20 years of extensive experience in the field, Dr Kleid has successfully performed numerous sinus surgeries.
-His dedication to providing personalized care and his expertise have earned him a strong reputation among his patients and peers alike.
+Dr Simon Braham and Dr Stephen Kleid are experienced Ear, Nose, and Throat ENT Surgeons (Otolaryngologists) based in Melbourne who perform Sinus Surgery.
+They assist patients with sino-nasal difficulties, bringing relief and improved well-being.
+With extensive experience in the field, Dr Braham and Dr Kleid have successfully performed numerous sinus surgeries.
+Their dedication to providing personalized care and expertise has earned a strong reputation among their patients and peers alike.

-The treatment approach for sinus issues depends on the underlying cause, and it is important for the surgeon to tailor the method to each individual patient.
+A range of treatment options is available, including the popular Functional Endoscopic Sinus Surgery (FESS) in Melbourne.
+The treatment approach for sinus issues depends on the underlying cause, and the surgeon needs to tailor the method to each individual patient.

 Sinus surgery is often the next step or preferred treatment option for patients who have not experienced improvement with conservative treatment of sinusitis.
 Conservative treatments include: natural sinus treatment, inhalation, tea and antibiotics, as well as, nasal drops and sinus cleansing.